-Running an Airbnb – Our Background
+Running an Airbnb – My Background

 1. Don’t follow the pricing guide set by Airbnb

 Airbnb wants you to be booked every single evening, as that’s the way that they make more money.
 I’ve found that their pricing guide is set way too low.
-We don’t find it worthwhile to rent out the Airbnb if we’re only going to be making 40 dollars an evening.
+I don’t find it worthwhile to rent out the Airbnb if I’m only going to be making 40 dollars an evening.
 Therefore, it’s better to look at other listings in the area to see how they’ve set their prices.

 2. It is much easier to have a listing next to your home property